Serving New Mexico

 Committee Involvement: Fund Development

-Mary Ann’s has worked as a social worker in the health care field with a focus on direct care, program planning, policy development, community assessments, advocacy, program evaluation and fund/resource development.
-Her active 45 year professional career has has given her experiences from community, regional and national levels.
+Mary Ann has worked as a social worker, hospital administrator, and program director in the health care field with a focus on direct care, program planning, policy development, community assessments, advocacy, program evaluation and fund/resource development.
+Her active 45-year professional career has given her experiences from community, regional and national levels.

 Committee Involvement: Fund Development Committee - Chair